 From that night on, the Blue Garden became renowned for its beauty and served as a backdrop for numerous social events, from Garden Club of America meetings to lavish soirees for visiting royalty.
 As cost was never a factor for the couple, the garden was replanted with fresh stock several times each summer by a team of 40 gardeners to maintain its dramatic color.

 After their deaths within weeks of each other in 1941, attention to the Jameses’ beloved property withered.
 The 125-acre estate was gifted to the Catholic Archdiocese of Providence, and repurposed buildings were repeatedly vandalized.
 After the mansion was devastated by fire and demolished, the property was subdivided into house lots and sold in the 1970s.
 The once-glorious Blue Garden vanished from view, overtaken by thickly overgrown brambles, invasive vines, and trees.

-Several years ago, Hamilton stepped in to begin rescuing the garden.
+In 2012, Hamilton stepped in to begin rescuing the garden.
 Blue Garden Director Sarah Vance explains, “Once the land was cleared, the team, which included landscape architect Doug Reed from the Cambridge-based firm of Reed Hilderbrand, worked with Olmsted’s archival plans to explore alternatives to original plantings.
 They needed to recapture the unusual monochromatic hue, but simplify it.”

 Today the garden epitomizes its original horticultural exuberance yet changes its personality in every season.
 “Rather than a restoration, it is a renewed garden,” says Levee.
 “Without the original bevy of gardeners to keep the garden continually at its peak condition, the new plantings are influenced by the original plant palette, but with a 21st-century eye to decreased maintenance, water needs, longevity of bloom, and texture,” she says.